Rudull/baby-project-manager/README.md

 ## Description

 Baby Project Manager is a simple and effective project management application designed to help users manage tasks and create Gantt charts.
-It allows users to organize, visualize, and schedule tasks in an intuitive and easy-to-use manner.
-It supports importing and exporting data from various file formats, including `.bpm`, `.xlsx`, and `.pdf`.
+It allows organizing, visualizing, and scheduling tasks in an intuitive and user-friendly way.
+It supports data import and export from various file formats, including `.bpm`, `.xlsx`, `.mpp`, and `.pdf`.

 ## Features